What Is Corporate Social Responsibility (CSR)?

-Corporate responsibility is sometimes known as corporate social responsibility.
-It is defined as the responsibility of an organisation for the impacts of its decisions on society and the environment above and beyond its legal obligations, through transparent and ethical behaviour (www.gov.uk)
+Corporate responsibility is sometimes known as corporate social responsibility, or CSR for short.
+It is defined as “the responsibility of an organisation for the impacts of its decisions on society and the environment above and beyond its legal obligations, through transparent and ethical behaviour.” (www.gov.uk)

-This is not the first race I have sponsored and I managed to get 2 new clients which covered the cost of my initial investment three times over.
-At the end of the day, people buy from people and what better way to get to know someone.
+The Property Mile Handicap is not the first horse race I have sponsored, nor will it be the last!
+As a result of my involvement in CSR, I managed to find two new clients.
+That in itself covered the cost of my initial investment three times over.
+At the end of the day, people buy from friends of friends and what better way to get to know someone!

-- parked cars at the Hospice on a freezing November night for firework night
+- park cars at the Hospice on a freezing November night for firework night

-- made up 1000 lanyards with other volunteers for the Guinness World Record attempts
+- make up 1000 lanyards with other volunteers for the Guinness World Record attempts

-- sorted through clothes before a Swishing event, and yes I said Swishing
+- sort through clothes before a Swishing event, and yes I said Swishing!

-At every event, there is a different group of people that you talk to about the Hospice and where the money raised will be going.
+I find that at every CSR event you become involved with, you can always find a different group of people to meet and talk.
+In this case, I meet fascinating people, and we often chat about the Hospice and where the money raised will be going.